vincekurtz/vincekurtz.github.io/_projects/approximate_simulation.md

 ---
 layout: page
-title: project 2
+title: Approximate Simulation
-description: a project with a background image and giscus comments
+description: Can we obtain formal guarantees when planning with a reduced-order model?
-img: assets/img/3.jpg
+img: assets/img/7.jpg
-importance: 2
+importance: 3
 category: work
-giscus_comments: true
 ---

 Every project has a beautiful feature showcase page.